flutter/samples/navigation_and_routing/README.md

   RouterDelegate, and additional routes can be pushed onto the inner RouterDelegate / Navigator.
 * [router_advanced/transition_delegate.dart](lib/router_advanced/transition_delegate.dart)
-  Shows how a custom TransitionDelegate can be used to customized when transition animations are shown.
+  Shows how a custom TransitionDelegate can be used to customize when transition animations are shown.

 ## Running